Rapptz/discord.py/docs/guide/reactions.rst

 If you have a :class:`~Reaction`, you can also call :meth:`.clear() <Reaction.clear>` on that to clear reactions of that given emoji.

-To remove a reaction that is not your own, you will need the :attr:`~Permissions.manage_messages` to do so.
+To remove a reaction that is not your own, you will need the :attr:`~Permissions.manage_messages` permission.

 Getting reactions